Exceptional Collections for Mirrors of Invertible Polynomials: Introduction

 \begin{enumerate} \item Fermat type: $w = x^r$, \item Chain type: $w = x_1^{a_1}x_2 + x_2^{a_2} x_3 + \ldots + x_{n-1}^{a_{n-1}}x_n + x_n^{a_n}$, and \item Loop type: $w = x_1^{a_1}x_2 + x_2^{a_2} x_3 + \ldots + x_{n-1}^{a_{n-1}}x_n + x_n^{a_n}x_1$. \end{enumerate} By Corollary 2.40 of \cite{BFK14b}, the conjectures above on the existence of a full exceptional collection or a tilting object reduce to studying indecomposable invertible polynomials that are of any one given type.

 There is a long history of partial results for various cases using the Kreuzer-Skarke classification.
 The case of invertible polynomials consisting only of Fermat monomials was established by Takahashi in \cite{Tak1} and the case of certain invertible polynomials in three variables was proven by Kajiura, Saito and Takahashi \cite{KST1, KST2}.
-In the chain case, Hirano and Ouchi proved the existence of a full exceptional collection \cite[Corollary 1.6]{HO} and Aramaki and Takahashi were able to then prove the existence of a Lefschetz decomposition \cite{AT19}.
+In the chain case, Hirano and Ouchi proved the existence of a full exceptional collection \cite[Corollary 1.6]{HO} and Aramaki and Takahashi were able to then prove the existence of a Lefschetz decomposition \cite{AT19}.\footnote{In the time since the first version of this paper, Hirano and Ouchi extended their result to provide a strong exceptional collection for chain type polynomials.} Moreover, Kravets has proven when $n\le 3$ that $\dabs{[\mathbb{A}^n, \Gamma_w, w]}$ has a full strong exceptional collection \cite{Kra19}.

 In the present paper, we use variation of GIT techniques for derived categories \cite{HL15,BFK12} in order to construct a full exceptional collection in all three cases uniformly. \begin{theorem} Conjecture 1.4 of \cite{HO} is true: for any invertible polynomial $w$, the singularity category $\dabs{[\mathbb{A}^n, \Gamma_w, w]}$ has a full exceptional collection whose length is equal to the Milnor number of $w^T$.
-Furthermore, if the dual polynomial $w^T$ has weights $r_i$ and degree $d^T$ such that $r_i$ divides $d^T$ for all $i$, then Conjecture 6.1 of \cite{LU18} holds: the singularity category $\dabs{[\mathbb{A}^n, \Gamma_w, w]}$ has a tilting object. \end{theorem}
+Furthermore, if the dual polynomial $w^T$ has weights $r_i$ and degree $d^T$ such that $r_i$ divides $d^T$ for all $i$, then Conjecture 1.3 of \cite{LU18} holds: the singularity category $\dabs{[\mathbb{A}^n, \Gamma_w, w]}$ has a tilting object. \end{theorem}

+The techniques of the proof provide a recursive way to relate loop polynomials to chain polynomials and chain polynomials to Thom-Sebastiani sums of Fermat monomials and smaller chain polynomials.
+This recursive technique has been mirrored in the A-model by Polishchuk and Varolgunes to give very strong evidence of homological mirror symmetry for chain polynomials (up to some formal foundations currently missing on the generation of a certain exceptional collection of thimbles for Fukaya-Seidel categories of tame Landau-Ginzburg models) \cite{PV21}.

-\begin{remark} The divisibility condition in the theorem is equivalent to requiring that the coarse moduli space of $[\mathbb{A}^n / \Gamma_{w^T}]$ is Gorenstein. \end{remark}
+\begin{remark} The divisibility condition in the theorem is equivalent to requiring that the coarse moduli space of $[\mathbb{A}^n / \Gamma_{w^T}]$ is Gorenstein.
+In the chain case, this means $a_i$ divides $a_{i+1}$ for $1 \leq i < n$.
+In the loop case, this means $a_1 = ... = a_n$.
+For Thom-Sebastiani sums, it means the above on each summand. \end{remark}

 \begin{remark} Theorem~\ref{proof of conjecture} can be interpreted as evidence for a Landau-Ginzburg version of Dubrovin's conjecture \cite{Dub98} as the Frobenius manifold associated to the LG model $(\mathbb{A}^n, \Gamma_w, w)$ is (generically) semi-simple. \end{remark}